huggingface/datasets/metrics/squad/README.md

 ```
 ## Output values

-This metric outputs a dictionary with two values: the average exact match score and the average [F1 score](https://huggingface.co/metrics/f1) - see the [range section below](#range)
+This metric outputs a dictionary with two values: the average exact match score and the average [F1 score](https://huggingface.co/metrics/f1).

     {'exact_match': 100.0, 'f1': 100.0}